darraghoriordan/darragh-oriordan-com/src/pages/2018/05/31/fuzzy-friday-s02e08/index.md

 ---
 title: Fuzzy Friday
 subTitle: The state of the internet
-category: "development"
+category: 'development'
 cover: ../../../../post-default.jpg
-date: "2018-05-31T17:12:33"
+date: '2018-05-31T17:12:33'
 ---

 Hi, thanks for signing up to the newsletter.

 Mary Meeker (Kleiner Perkins) has released the [state of the internet report][1] for 2018 - 294 pages of awesome .
 Personalised shopping and mobile advertising are growing like CRAZY!

 I've had a flu this week so I spent most of my awake time watching Rich Hickey videos on [https://awesometalks.party][2]